learn-co-curriculum/prework-intro-navigating-curriculum-on-learn-ide/README.md

 One the first labs, we'll make sure to go through this process in detail.

-Occasionally, you may encounter labs that do not have tests which we call _code alongs_.
+Occasionally, you may encounter labs that do not have tests which we call _code-alongs_.
 These lessons do not have a challenge to solve, but are designed for a hands on approach to learning a concept.
 For these, you will not need to run `learn` to pass tests, but _will_ need to run `learn submit` when you are finished.

 ## Conclusion